-Three adjustments to the draft Annual Plan 2019 - 2020 have been suggested by staff.
-Below is a summary of these suggestions:
+Three adjustments to the proposed Annual Plan 2019 - 2020 have been recommended by staff.
+Below is a summary of these:

-Suggested adjustments to the draft Annual Plan 2019 - 2020 as a result of consultation Detail Impact Ongoing Transportation shared paths A grant for the survey of the transit corridor between Parua Bay \$20k No shopping centre and McLeod Bay, made by WHCWG.
+Staff recommended adjustments to the draft Annual Plan 2019 - 2020 as a result of consultation Detail Impact Detdil Ongoing Transportation shared paths A grant for the survey of the transit corridor between Parua Bay \$20k No shopping centre and McLeod Bay, made by WHCWG.
 Parks and reserves weed management Contribution to volunteer weed management capacity (subject to NRC \$50k Yes receiving additional Predator Free 2050 funds).
 Parks and reserves wetland To assist the Oakura community with consenting requirements for \$20k No their wetland project.
-Total value of recommendations: \$90k \$50k/annum (+LGCI)
+Total value of recommendations: \$90k \$50k p.a. (+LGCI)